prshntdxt7/airline-use-case/use-case-data/INSTRUCTIONS.md

 # Task 2

-Imagine the pipeline from Task 1 delivers the content of all airlines within the whole LHG instead of only the flights of the zeroG Airline.
+Imagine the pipeline from Task 1 delivers the content of all airlines within the whole LHG instead of only the flights of the Airline.
 As the data has a very high volume it is served to you in microbatches, instead of nightly batches.

 How would this change your approach?